shudd3r/skeletons/README.md

 #### Placeholders
 Placeholder consists of its name surrounded by curly braces.
-Script defines what kind of replacement given placeholder
+Script defines what kind of replacement given placeholder represents.
+For example, application configured the following way will replace `{namespace.src}` with given namespace value:
-represents:
 ```php
 $app->replacement('namespace.src')->add(new Replacement\SrcNamespace());
 ```
-Application will replace `{namespace.src}` with given namespace value.

 ##### Placeholder subtypes
 Replacement, beside direct value may define its subtypes.